 Vibrant colours in small proportion are placed on the pale green background of the facade, while the entrance is filled with Art-Nouveau-like shapes from the ceramic tiles to the undulating plaster of the ceiling, and from the carpentry to the door knobs.

-Francesc Berenguer, author of the project of this house, as well as assistant and friend of Antoni Gaudí, had never actually finished his studies, and his projects were signed by other architects.
+Francesc Berenguer i Mestres, author of the project of this house, as well as assistant and friend of Antoni Gaudí, had never actually finished his studies, and his projects were signed by other architects.
 Still, his elegant style and sophisticated choice of materials is easy to recognize.

 Also on Gran de Gràcia avenue, close to Lesseps, there’s another Modernist jewel which impresses me every time I pass by.
-If Casa Francesc Cama has many Art Nouveau details, Casa Ramos is a pure expression of Catalan Modrrnism.
+If Casa Francesc Cama has more Art-Nouveau-inspired details, Cases Ramos offer this mix of geometrical designs with Gothic details that make Catalan modernism so unique.
 The owner of the mansion was shipbuilding magnate Ricardo Ramos, who requested a five-storey residence.
-In 1906 when the house was built, it was making a big statement in the area the area, by then mainly comprising modest houses without too much decoration.
+In 1906 when it was built, it made a big statement in the area the area – by then, mainly comprising modest houses without too much decoration.
 The architect in charge was Jaume Torres i Grau, who created a complex of three independent buildings united by a single main facade.

 Closed to visitors and without a museum to celebrate its vanguard design, Casa Ramos is lesser known by Modernist style aficionados, even though it’s right on the way between Passeig de Gràcia and Park Güell.

 Like other Modernist buildings, the facade features impressive ornamental details inspired by Gothic architecture, mixed with nature-inspired details – like the bees on the main floor balcony, which gave to Casa Ramos its “house of bees” nickname.